LukePappa/Ourism/text.md

-The state in which one is truly free from misery is called Ennea.
+The state in which one is free from misery is called Ennea.
 To attain Ennea, adhere to these three steps:

 1. Accept the fact that all misery is self-inflicted.
 2. Resolve to stop inflicting misery upon yourself.